fly-apps/fly-laravel/README.md

 Fly-Laravel assumes that you have flyctl installed, and that you have it connected to your [Fly.io](https://www.fly.io) account.
 If you need help with this, check out  https://fly.io/docs/speedrun/.

-These commands will help you set up apps on Fly.io. **Remember that running these apps will cost money!**
+These commands will help you set up apps on Fly.io. **Remember that running these apps can cost money!**

+You can find more about Fly.io's free allowance and pricing [here](https://fly.io/docs/about/pricing/).

 ## Installation